Page Reviewed / Updated - Oct. 2019

-When one spouse of a married couple applies for Medicaid (long term care), the value of both of the couples’ assets is considered for eligibility purposes.
+When one spouse of a married couple applies for long-term care Medicaid, the value of both spouses' assets are considered for eligibility purposes.
 For liquid assets, such as bank accounts, stocks and savings, it does not matter if the asset is held in a joint account with both names or in separate accounts with only one name; all accounts are counted.
 As an example:

 Joe and Sue are married and Sue is applying for Medicaid and Joe is not.
 Joe has an account in only his name with $25,000.
 Sue has an account in only her name with $50,000.
 Joe and Sue also have a third, joint account in both names, with $75,000.
 Therefore, from Medicaid’s perspective, Sue has assets valued at $150,000 ($25K + $50K + $75K = $150K).